 - 1/2 c. freshly grated Parmesan (optional)*

 Soak the bulgur according to package directions.
-Preheat oven to 350°F. Coat a rack with cooking spray and place it over a baking sheet lined with foil.
-Combine ground beef, onion, egg, garlic, Worcestershire sauce, oregano, red pepper flakes, salt, pepper, breadcrumbs and the soaked bulgur in a large bowl; mix well.
+Preheat oven to 350°F. Combine ground beef, onion, egg, garlic, Worcestershire sauce, oregano, red pepper flakes, salt, pepper, breadcrumbs and the soaked bulgur in a large bowl; mix well.
 Form the mixture into 24 1” meatballs.
-Place the meatballs on the baking sheet and bake for 25 minutes.
+Place the meatballs on a foil-lined baking sheet and bake for 25 minutes.
 Let the meatballs rest for five minutes.